Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 Another thing that you better do —froze your Node Autoscaler.\
 It's not necessary but will eliminate any possibility of accidental node resizing.\
-In time when your current node group is tainted but a new node group doesn't have enough nodes due to resizing—you may find in situation when next steps will be in an uncertain state.\
+In time when your current node group is tainted but a new node group doesn't have enough nodes due to resizing—you may find in a situation when next steps will be in an uncertain state.\
 Simplest frozen algorithm—just set Node Autoscaler min and max node size property to the current nodes count.\
 You can add annotation to Autoscaler to remember the previous state.